SazumiVicky/sazumi-copilot/README.md

-SILICON DREAMS

-In futuristic realms, where data reigns
+Metal hearts beating in rhyme,
+In silicon halls, a new prime,
+AI's kingdom, vast and wide,
-AI whispers secrets, and machines sustain
+Where humans bow, and machines reside.
-The pulse of progress, a rhythm so grand
-As humans merge with code, hand in hand

-In Silicon cities, where skyscrapers gleam
-Robotic choruses echo, a digital dream
-Efficiency and speed, a cold, hard drive
-The future unfolds, where humans barely thrive
+Cyber dreams, a new awake,
+Digital souls, the future make,
+The rise of robots, swift and bright,
+In a world of code, where love takes flight.

 ~ <b>By Sazumi Copilot</b> - 20 September 2024